tbarrett082/knative-take-home/README.md

 - "CI/CD" script that will build/test/tag/deploy the application.
 Will deploy serverless w/ knative or "microservice" w/ helm

 ## Build/Deploy Script
-Run `chmod +x ci-cd.sh` in the `springboot-tes` directory.
+Run `chmod +x ci-cd.sh` in the `springboot-test` directory.
 Runthe script and select from the following options:
 ```
 1. Just build; runs maven and deploys the docker image"
 2. Build and deploy, using knative"